VINOforStudents/vino-students/docs/process/Margarita/supabase.md

 ![git_commit_supa](pics/git_commit_supa.png)

+What I've done today:

 Fixed:
 - Incorrect listing of uploaded files
 - Incorrect "source" field
 - Failing database connection

 + Automated user uploads to vector store and supabase

+And I plan to clean up the code a little bit, because it's became a bit of a mess during the process.